NOTE: This is a guest post by Gabi Ancarola of The Tiny Book.

 As you make your way further inside, there are five more chambers with columns of stalagmites and stalactites, as well as a small lake.
 Findings discovered in this area include seals, female and masculine figurines, and Minoan axes, all of them probably offerings that pilgrims would leave when worshiping the god.

 End your day in the Lasithi Plateau with a late afternoon lunch in the nearby Dictamus Taverna, right in front of the cave.
-After a restoring lunch and traditional pastries usually of the house, slowly make your way back to the coast.
-During the ride, enjoying the sunset behind one the prettiest mountainous landscape of Crete.
+After a restoring lunch and traditional pastries, usually of the house, slowly make your way back to the coast.
+During the ride, enjoy the sunset behind one of the prettiest mountainous landscapes of Crete.

 The area of Lasithi is one of Crete’s most underrated regions.
-Visitors often prefer more popular regions, unaware of the endless collection of places to enjoy and discover in the East.
+Visitors often prefer more popular regions, such as Chania and Heraklion, unaware of the endless collection of places to enjoy and discover in the East.

 Is there more to see?
 Of course!
 There’s plenty to see in the East.
 There are unique churches and monasteries, archaeological sites, traditional villages, and heavenly beaches… And much, much more.